CodeYellowBV/chartist-plugin-legend/README.md

 ```

 If you are using this within a Vue.js component, you need to wrap it in a `<style lang='scss'>` tag.
-Don't forget to import or define the `$ct-series-colors` variable
+Don't forget to import or define the `$ct-series-colors` variable:

 ```scss